 Distance from Campus: 1.8 miles

-- Tepper Students: 5% of student population live here
+- Tepper students: 2 percent of the student population lives here

-Tepper students receive free rides on all Pittsburgh public transit (PAT) busses year-round with their college ID.
+Tepper students receive free rides on all Pittsburgh public transit (PAT) buses year-round with their Carnegie Mellon ID.

-Get Google search results for basic services located in and around Bloomfield.
+Get Google search results for basic services located in and around Friendship.